gem-shards/candilano/README.md

 This library is under development.
 It is already used in production for myself.
 I still want to implement the following features:

-- Before and after callbacks for task commands
+- Rollback is priority
 - Show more debug info if command fails
+- Ansible like variables and checks
 - Dry-run support
 - Programmable config files
-- Ability to write your own scripts
+- Ability to write your own 'programs'

 ## Contributing